grzegorzme/data-toolz/README.md

 data-toolz
 ==========
-This repository contains reusable python code for data projects
+This repository contains reusable python code for data projects.

+The motivation for this project was to create a package which allows to abstract dataset read/write operations from
+* destination type (`local`, `s3`, `<tbd...>`) and
+* target file type (`delimiter-separated values`, `jsonlines`, `parquet`)

+This would allow to write code easily transferable between local and cloud applications.

 installation